cordialgerm/foe_foundry/data/5e_canonical/sprite.md

 ***Heart Sight***.
 The sprite touches a creature and magically knows the creature's current emotional state.
 If the target fails a DC 10 Charisma saving throw, the sprite also knows the creature's alignment.
 Celestials, fiends, and undead automatically fail the saving throw.

 ***Invisibility***.
 The sprite magically turns invisible until it attacks or casts a spell, or until its concentration ends (as if concentrating on a spell).
-Any equipment the sprite wears or carries is invisible with it.
+Any equipment the sprite wears or carries is invisible with it.</statblock>